Auckland travel guide

 Some of the best and brightest comedians from the international circuit join some of New Zealand's top acts for over three weeks of comedy madness.

-Like its cosmopolitan gathering of citizens, Auckland has a diverse and full flavoured variety of eating establishments.
+Auckland has a diverse and full-flavoured variety of eating establishments.
 From Indian to Japanese, and Turkish to French, there is a veritable rainbow of cuisine available from which visitors can choose.
-Fuelled by entrepreneurial immigrants and New Zealand's strong focus on artisanal food, wine and beer, the bustling local markets of the country's biggest city are excellent shortcuts to understanding Auckland's cultural mosaic.
+Fuelled by entrepreneurial immigrants and New Zealand's strong focus on artisanal food, wine, and beer, the bustling local markets of the country's biggest city are excellent shortcuts to understanding Auckland's cultural mosaic.
 With well-established farmers' markets complemented by newer specialist markets, Auckland emerges as New Zealand's only truly international city and it is certainly reflected in the variety of its restaurants.

 Bodrum Restaurant and Bar